Paris is one of my favourite cities!

-Paris is one of my favourite cities!

->

-> Marais, street art & vintage shops
+Marais, street art & vintage shops

-> There is a lot of street art in the area, and I just loved spotting it all around me.
-I didn’t have enough time to join some of the street art tours this time, but would definitely like to do that on one of my trips to Paris in the future.
+It’s filled with street and I loved spotting it all around me.
+I didn’t have enough time to join some of the street art tours this time, but would definitely like to do that on one of my future trips to Paris.

-> Day two – Impressionists’ Paris
+Day two – Impressionists’ Paris

-> Looking for Impressionists at Montmartre
+Looking for Impressionists at Montmartre

-> I decided to take a tour around the Montmartre neighbourhood and learn more about the Impressionist painters that used to live and work there.
-I’ve met my guide below the Sacré-Coeur Church, and we went to Montmartre where he showed me some of the places that were important for the Impressionist movement in Paris.
+I decided to take a tour around the Montmartre neighbourhood and learn more about the Impressionist painters that used to live and work there.
+I met my guide below the Sacré-Coeur Church, and we went to Montmartre, where he showed me some places important for the Impressionist movement in Paris.

-> When we left the most popular area of Montmartre behind us, some streets and houses still looked the same as they did at the end of the 19th century.
+When we left the most popular area of Montmartre behind us, some streets and houses still looked the same as they did at the end of the 19th century.
 I could almost imagine carriages strolling through those streets and music coming from the small cabarets.